 Composer Kevin Penkin is best known for creating the music for the Made In Abyss anime, the Dawn of the Deep Soul movie, and the upcoming Made In Abyss Season 2 release date is confirmed for 2022.

 For the first season, the Tower Of God opening (OP) theme song music was “TOP” and the ending (ED) was “SLUMP”.
 Both songs were performed by Korean band Stray Kids.

 The Tower Of God Season 2 opening and ending have not yet been announced.

 The Tower of God anime is streaming exclusively on Crunchyroll.
-The Tower Of God Season 1 anime premiered on April 3, and (assuming no delays caused by the SARS-COV-2 coronavirus pandemic) the finale, Tower Of God Episode 13, will be streaming online in June.
+The Tower Of God Season 1 anime premiered on April 3.
+The finale, Tower Of God Episode 13, was streaming online on June 24, 2020.